 Although this trend leans heavily on the colours that have been selected, if you choose the right combination, this trend can look eye-catching and quite impressive.

-I think if the target audience is right, the branding colours lend themselves to this look, this can be a trend which will continue to be used through the 2020’s.
+I think if the target audience is right, the branding colours lend themselves to this look, this could be a trend which will continue to be used throughout the 2020’s.

 I feel the word ‘minimalist’ features on every single design trend since the early 00’s.
-This new take on minimalism removes all unneeded elements and leaves the bare essentials and replaces them with whitespace.
+This new take on minimalism removes all unneeded elements and leaves the bare essentials, replacing them with whitespace.

 This look is mostly used for ultra-modern brands who seek to be associated with a contemporary, minimalist lifestyle.
 So this look would work for modern furniture stores, tech brands and clothing brands aimed at 18-30 year olds – It’s all about the target audience!

-Now we’ve all seen the animated ‘menu’ or ‘hamburger’ icons which turn into a big ‘X’ to close the menu – Yes, this has been around for a while but until LottieFiles opened their doors and provided Web Designers with a toolbox of animated icons this trend will really take off in 2022.
+Now we’ve all seen the animated ‘menu’ or ‘hamburger’ icons which turn into a big ‘X’ to close the menu – Yes, this has been around for a while but LottieFiles has opened their doors and provided Web Designers with a toolbox of animated icons.
+I think this trend will really take off in 2022.